SENDING ELECTRONIC ITEMS THROUGH A COURIER

-When sending an electrical item anywhere, to make sure it reaches its destination safely and in good condition, you’ll need to take some time and make a little effort when preparing your parcel for shipping.
-Assuming the electrical item you want to send is suitable for shipping in the first place, you then need to package it well – you’ll want it to arrive in good shape and undamaged – so protect it with the right packaging material and boxes.
-Fortunately, DHL Parcel UK has pages of help and advice on the subject of posting and packaging.
-For a quick reference guide on electrical items, see below:
+Assuming the electronic item you want to send is suitable for shipping in the first place, you then need to package it well – you’ll want it to arrive in good shape and undamaged – so protect it with the right packaging material and boxes.
+Fortunately, we have pages of help and advice on the subject of posting and packaging.
+For a quick reference guide on sending electronic items through courier, see below:

 You also might want to consider double boxing.
 This is most advisable when you're shipping an item that is quite large and heavy but not as necessary if you're only sending something small and light.

-There are several different ways in which you could potentially package your electricals.
+There are several different ways in which you could potentially package when you post electronics.
 Some people like to use newspaper it’s not always a good idea as newspaper is very thin and can get flattened during delivery.
 The best way to package electrical items is to use a combination of packing peanuts (usually made of foam) and bubble wrap.
-Bubble wrap comes in three different bubble sizes: small bubbles for fragile and light items, medium bubbles for larger and less delicate items and large though these are mostly used to fill up space rather than to protect items.
+Bubble wrap comes in three different bubble sizes: small bubbles for fragile and light items, medium bubbles for larger and less delicate items and large, though these are mostly used to fill up space rather than to protect items.

-Once you've chosen your bubble size, wrap it round the item in several layers but don’t use too much.
+Once you've chosen your bubble size, wrap it around the item in several layers but don’t use too much.
 If the recipient can’t get the item out, they might break it trying.
-When taping the bubble wrap up its best to use sellotape as it's easier to remove than parcel tape.
+When taping the bubble wrap up its best to use Sellotape as it's easier to remove than parcel tape.

 Included as standard with all UK deliveries is £25 free contents cover, rising to £50 free contents cover for International deliveries.
 When booking your parcel, you can choose to add extended contents cover up to the value of £1,000 to cover items of greater value.